Cuprate/old_book/src/monero/database/pruning.md

 This calculates the [blocks pruning stripe](#getting-a-blocks-pruning-stripe) using the same method that we saw in [this](#getting-a-blocks-pruning-stripe) function.

-This then checks if the blocks stripe is the same as the seed stripe, if you remember if a seed and block have the same stripe that means the seed will keep the block, so we can just return the enterd `block_height`.
+This then checks if the blocks stripe is the same as the seed stripe, if you remember if a seed and block have the same stripe that means the seed will keep the block, so we can just return the entered `block_height`.

 ```c++
 const uint64_t cycles = ((block_height / CRYPTONOTE_PRUNING_STRIPE_SIZE) >> log_stripes);